ameztegui/111022_data_management_visualization/static/content/policies.md

 {.table .table-condensed .table-striped .text-left}
  <span></span>        | <span></span>
 ----------------------|----------------
-Participation & application exercises       | 10%
+Participation         | 10%
-Homework              | 20%
-Labs                  | 15%
+Labs                  | 20%
-Midterm 1             | 17.5%
+Midterm 1             | 12.5%
-Midterm 2             | 17.5%
+Midterm 2             | 12.5%
-Final project         | 15%
+Final project         | 40%
 Peer evaluation       | 5%

-Class attendance in lecture and lab is a firm expectation; frequent absences or tardiness will be considered a legitimate cause for grade reduction.
+Class attendance in presential lectures and labs is a firm expectation; frequent absences or tardiness will be considered a legitimate cause for grade reduction.

 Excused absences do not excuse you from assigned homework, it is your responsibility to make alternative arrangements to turn in any assignments in a timely fashion.